MicrosoftDocs/learn/learn-pr/quantum/choose-the-best-azure-quantum/includes/4-use-qdk.md

     ```

 > [!TIP]
-> The QDK extension for VS Code includes a set of Q# samples that you can use to learn more about Q# and quantum computing.
+> The Modern QDK includes a set of Q# samples that you can use to learn more about Q# and quantum computing.
 To view the samples, open a new Q# file and type `sample`, then select the sample you want to view from the list of options.

 ### Explore the Q# code